We have several books available online that have been published by Menai Heritage:

 - The Secret Bridge – Robin Richards

-A number of other books, as well as bridge-related memorabilia and prints, are available for purchase at the Telford Centre.
+These books, as well as a number of other books and bridge-related memorabilia and prints, are also available for purchase at the Telford Centre.

 Bob Daimond and Warren Kovach

 The Menai Strait, separating the Isle of Anglesey from mainland Wales, is spanned by two world famous bridges, Thomas Telford’s Menai Suspension Bridge and Robert Stephenson’s Britannia Bridge.
 For many years Menai Heritage, a community group that tells the story of these bridges, has been offering guided tours.
 Their experts point out features of interest and explain their history and their engineering and social significance.
 This guide book distils their knowledge into print form, so that visitors can take the walks at their own time and speed.